Amazon union election to start in February, U.S. labor board says

 Ballots will be mailed on Feb.
 8, the board filing said.

-Reporting By Jeffrey Dastin in San Francisco; Editing by Chizu Nomiyama and Nick Zieminski
+Reporting By Jeffrey Dastin in San Francisco; Editing by Chizu Nomiyama, Aurora Ellis and Nick Zieminski

 Our Standards: The Thomson Reuters Trust Principles.